-Recently, I had the privilege and duty to share in the ministry of the Genocide Awareness Project at the University of Tennessee, in Knoxville conducted by The Center for Bio-Ethical Reform.
-During our demonstration which argues that abortion is a form of genocide, I heard a male student from an African descent articulate a very common sentiment concerning abortion.
+I recently had the privilege and duty to share in the ministry of the Genocide Awareness Project at the University of Tennessee in Knoxville, conducted by The Center for Bio-Ethical Reform.
+During our demonstration, which argues that abortion is a form of genocide, I heard a male student from an African descent articulate a widespread sentiment concerning abortion.

 “I am personally against abortion but I wouldn’t stop someone else from having one.”